 Non-acceptance of plagiarism and copyright infraction

 The journal rejects any kind of plagiarism and infraction of copyright.
 All submitted articles and materials are checked for plagiarism and possible copyright infringement.
+Submitted plagiarized articles will be rejected immediately.
+Also, articles that have already been published or are translations from other languages, which are written in violation of copyright, are not allowed for review and are rejected.

 Payment for articles' publication